Brondell01/Brondell01.github.io/README.md

 ![ReportsSorting](https://user-images.githubusercontent.com/61640483/144323938-4564e83c-3bd9-4ada-b601-683a6aea66fd.gif)

 ## Database
+ Many applications and programs are based around a fairly simple problem or question, which is "how do I manage the data and information".
+This question can have multiple complex answers, but at it's core we're wondering how do we store data, how will we access data, and what will we do to that data once we have it.
+Using a database is generally a solid approach that helps us answer the first two questions.
+For this application we've stored our data in the form of "transaction history" in a separate SQL database.
+As you'll see, we're able to interact with and access this data through the use of an Android Studio open library option called the "Room Persistence Library".

  The Room Persistence Library has been used within the Inventory Application to allow the use of basic SQL database functions to store and manage historical data.
 The use of this library requires three different classes to be created and maintained.
 The "Entity" acts as the model and basic structure of the database table, the "Database" creates the table and links it's creation to the "Entity, and the "DAO" allows us to create SQL like commands to be executed within Java code that control interaction with data in the database.

+ Working with data in this method allows me to showcase my own proficiency in a commonly required skill set with potential employeers.
+However, I'd also like to note that my experience in this final project has helped to solidify those skills into a more well rounded and working set that I can use in the future.
+The creation of the History database and it's many components required a level of planning that I had yet to put into practice.
+Designing the application around our use and reliance on this database also helped to improve my understanding for approaches and considerations that should be made when programming an application.
+For example; we need to consider data security when we design how a user will interact with data that is linked to a database.
+If a user is provided with methods that allow them to input data in a way that can then be sent to our database without protection, it is possible for them to "hi-jack" our application.
+With that in mind, each data element in this application is strongly typed and closley controlled.
+These protections will ensure that we maintain control over the application and data and not the user.

+ The entity object, as annotated here, acts as the model of the database object.
+It determines the fields of both the database and the objects that will be used to fill that database.
+You will notice below that each field has annotations that help describe how that field shoudl be viewed within the database.
+For example; you will notice the "Id" field is noted as the "PrimaryKey", which enables each history entry to be viewed as a separate entry into the database.
 ### Entity
 ```java
 //Entity object acts like a model of the database/history object/entities.
 Each field represents a  column in the database.